ztxjm123/MPDroid/README.md

 # MPDroid
-An Android Application RiskEvaluation Framework Basedon Minimum Permission Set Identiﬁcation
+The source code of MPDroid, an Android application risk evaluation tool which based on description minimum permission set identiﬁcation.
-# In MPDroid
+# The principal modules in MPDroid
-We train our model through benign apps and malignant apps, and then use our model to recommend permissions for other apps.
-# File declaration
-MPDroid\AppRiskEvaluation\topicNumGet is the source code of topicNumGet.jar in MPDroid\AppRiskEvaluation\MinPermissionRecognition.
-# data
+1)data
-The Data set that the code needs is in the data folder,malicious app,benign app,and training dataset.
+The data set involved in the MPDroid is in the data folder, including malicious app set, benign app set etc.
 File path:MPDroid\Data
+2)Principal code modules
+The tool includes 4 principal modules, which are described as follows:
+1) Over-declared Permission Identification: It mainly identifies the over-declared permissions in the app, and it includes the benign and malicious app data sets etc involved in the paper.
+The output of this module is the initial description-minimum permission set.
+2) Support-Filtering: On the basis of module 1), MPDroid filters the low-support permissions in the app based on the functionality point-permission set identification.
+The output of this module is the final description-minimum permission set.
+3) Risk Calculation:An algorithm for calculating the app risk.
+The output is the risk value of app.
+4) MinPermissionIdentification: Based on the final description-minimum permission set obtained in module 2), MPDroid identifies the minimum permission of the test app, and further calculates the risk permission, risk value, etc. of the test app based on the algorithm of module 3) .
 # Prerequisites
 1.Import the MPDroid\Data\analyzedata.sql into your local MySQL.

-2.Change the database password in MPDroid\AppRiskEvaluation\MinPermissionRecognition\common.py(sql_password='').We need a password to connect to your database.
+2.Change the database password in MPDroid\MinPermissionIdentification\common.py(sql_password=local mysql password'').
+MPDroid need a password to connect to your database.

-3.Debug and install the Python libraries you need in your code
+3.Install and debug the Python libraries which you need in your code.
 # Run
-cmd
-cd D:\MPDroid\AppRiskEvaluation\MinPermissionRecognition
+cmd cd D:\MPDroid\MinPermissionIdentification ->
-D:\MPDroid\AppRiskEvaluation\MinPermissionRecognition>python main.py
+D:\MPDroid\MinPermissionIdentification >python main.py